NIYAZ-DS/studybuild-data-cleaning-01/submissions/Mahya-Jabbari/README.md

 ### Data Consistency Checks

 Several values in the `gender` column were inconsistent with the gender associated with the corresponding names.
 To validate these values, the names in the dataset were compared with a reference dataset containing Iranian names and their associated genders.
 The records whose recorded gender differed from the reference were identified and corrected.
+Names that were not available in the reference dataset, such as Kimia, could not be automatically validated, so Kimia records were manually reviewed and their gender values were corrected to `f`.

 Initially, records where `purchase_count` was equal to zero while `returned_items` was greater than zero appeared to be inconsistent.
 However, after further investigation, it was determined that returned items were not included in the final purchase count.
 Therefore, cases such as `purchase_count = 0` and `returned_items > 0` were considered logically valid and were not treated as errors.